editmodelabs/editmode-react/README.md

   import { Chunk } from "editmode-react";
   ```

-  Select a piece of text and hit CMD+SHIFT+P to open the command palette.
+  Select a piece of text and hit CMD+SHIFT+L.
-  Type "Editmode: Create Chunk" and hit enter.
+  For VSCode users, you can also hit CMD+SHIFT+P to open the command pallete, type "Editmode: Create Chunk" and hit enter.
-  (For Sublime Text users, you may simply hit CMD+SHIFT+L).

-  That's it - you should be able to edit your selected piece of content within the browser!
+  That's it - you can now edit your selected piece of content within the browser!